microsoft/CCF/NOTES.md

 It must not be a signature, signatures can only contain a signature!

 If we store the nonces, having them per signature rather than per transaction may be attractive.

+But storing the nonces in a separate Tx generates a constant stream of transactions, the "Treadmill problem".

 # TxID in receipt